Commit451/Reptar/README.md

 # Usage
 Usage can be found in the sample project.
 ###Observers
-For instances where you only want to implement the callbacks you need:
+For instances where you only want to implement certain callbacks, use:
 * `AdapterObserver`
 * `AdapterSingleObserver`

-For `Observer`s where you only care about `onNext` and `onError`, use `FocusedObserver`
+For `Observer`s where you only want to implement `onNext` and `onError`, use `FocusedObserver`

-For `SingleObserver`s where you only care about `onSuccess` and `onError`, use `FocusedSingleObserver`
+For `SingleObserver`s where you want to implement `onSuccess` and `onError`, use `FocusedSingleObserver`

-###Avoiding Null
+### Avoiding Null
-RxJava 2.x does not allow propigating null.
+RxJava 2.x does not allow propagating null.
 Read more [here](https://github.com/ReactiveX/RxJava/wiki/What's-different-in-2.0#nulls). `null` is still something we may not want to have fall through into the `onError` block though.
 For instance, if we want to check if a value exists, we could say that `null` means no, and a valid value means yes.

 As a replacement, we can use `Result`.
 For example:
 ```java